microsoft/NubesGen/docs/runtimes/nodejs.md

 # Using Node.js with NubesGen

-This documentation is for running Node.js applications with NubesGen, and there is another options that might interest you:
+This documentation is for running Node.js applications with NubesGen, and there is another option that might interest you:

 - As Node.js applications can be packaged with Docker, you can also run them as [Docker applications with NubesGen](docker/).